nkkav/yosys-examples/README.rst

 ---------------

 This is a collection of Verilog (mostly) projects.
-Icarus Verilog (http://iverilog.icarus.com) is used for simulation and YOSYS (0.4 and 0.6 tested) from http://clifford.at/yosys/ for logic synthesis.
+Icarus Verilog (http://iverilog.icarus.com) is used for simulation and YOSYS (0.10 and 0.7 tested, respectively) from http://clifford.at/yosys/ for logic synthesis.

 2. Setup
 --------